NIT-Administrative-Systems/SysDev-agentless-SSO-examples/README.md

-# Agentless WebSSO Examples
+# Agentless WebSSO Examples for Legacy WebSSO
-This is a repository that contains example implementations of Northwestern's webSSO authentication.
-Some of the examples may also include Duo MFA as an additional step.
+This was a repository that containeds example implementations of Northwestern's webSSO authentication.
+Some of the examples may have also included Duo MFA as an additional step.

-We are happy to accept pull requests with more examples!
+**:warning: This repository is now deprecated.
+Please see [Agentless-WebSSO](https://github.com/NIT-Administrative-Systems/Agentless-WebSSO) for new examples.**

 ## Agentless?
 We've relied on the webSSO agent to provide authentication in the past.
 This is a module that gets plugged into the web server (e.g. Apache) and acts as a request interceptor, only allowing an HTTP request to make it all the way to your application if a valid webSSO session is detected.
 It'll add the netID in as a header and your app can receive that trusted value.